-When a Gaglioppo is done right it can an amazing and elegant red wine with notes of red berries, scrub herbs, i.e. a herby undertone, mineral, savoury.
+When a Gaglioppo is done right it can be an amazing and elegant red wine with notes of red berries, scrub herbs, i.e. have a herby undertone, be mineral and savoury.
 Cataldo Calabretta told me that a red Cirò DOC wine (100% Gaglioppo) in general has an elegant and complex nose and austere tannins.
 I agree with him on this.

 Below, in the vineyard of Mariangela Parrilla…